mesosphere-backup/k8s-bootcamp/session1/lecture.md

 The clone system call implements the most of namespaces.

-Compared to cgropus namespaces is pretty nice....if you know C.
+Compared to cgroups, namespaces are pretty nice....if you know C.